-Health Indicator Report of Alcohol Consumption - Chronic Drinking
+Health Indicator Report of Alcohol Consumption - Heavy Drinking

 - Utah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

 - U.S. Data: Behavioral Risk Factor Surveillance System (BRFSS), Division of Behavioral Surveillance, CDC Office of Surveillance, Epidemiology, and Laboratory Services

 Data Interpretation IssuesTo reduce bias and more accurately represent population data, the BRFSS survey methodology changed.
 In 2009, the survey began including surveys on cellular phones in addition to landline phones.
 And a new weighting methodology, known as "iterative proportional fitting" (raking) was implemented.
 More details about these changes can be found [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf here].
 As with all surveys, some error results from nonresponse (e.g., refusal to participate in the survey or to answer specific questions), and measurement (e.g., social desirability or recall bias).
 Error was minimized by use of strict calling protocols, good questionnaire design, standardization of interviewer behavior, interviewer training, and frequent, on-site interviewer monitoring and supervision.
 The CDC defines heavy drinking as 8 or more alcoholic beverages per week for women or 15 or more alcoholic beverages per week for men.
 However, because this is a calculated variable and there is the need to incorporate a continuous range or responses, the definition used in the calculation is, "more than 14 drinks for men" and "more than 7 drinks for women".